-"Everything will be alright," Lucius said suddenly, causing Draco's head to snap up.
+"Everything will be alright," Lucius said, causing Draco's head to snap up.

 "Harry will forgive you.
-He's a Gryffindor with the heart of a true hero.
-He'll still be your friend… But I think you should tell him as soon as possible.
+He is a Gryffindor with the heart of a true hero.
+He will be your friend, eventually.
+But I think you should tell him as soon as possible.
 It is not fair to keep him in the dark."
 Draco nodded and rose when Lucius did.
 His father guided him to the door.
-"Come alone.
-Let's go find him."
+"Come, let's go find him."

-Harry had at first been rooted to the spot, but when Draco said, 'I never saw this coming,' he finally snapped out of his stupor, turned and ran.
+Harry had been rooted to the spot, but when Draco said, 'I never saw this coming,' he finally snapped out of his stupor, turned and ran.
 He fled the garden and sprinted the long way back around the house.
-Since he didn't know how big the grounds were so the quickest way outside the wards was through the front gate.
-Inside his heart was hammering and his jaw was clenched so hard his teeth were almost crumbling.
-He finally tore around the corner and towards the driveway when Draco and Lucius stepped out of the front doors.
+Inside his heart was hammering.
+He half-sprinted around the corner and towards the driveway just as Draco and Lucius stepped out of the front doors.

-"Harry," Draco greeted, coming down the steps.
+"Harry," Draco called, coming down the steps.
 Lucius remained at the top.
 "I need to talk to you."